AKANKSHBC/AMS/README.md

 # Attendance Management System
-Technologies used:  HTML5, CSS3, PHP and MySQL.
+Langauges used:  HTML5, CSS3, PHP and MySQL.

 ## Requirements
-  - PHP 5.3 or higher.
+  - PHP 7.0 or higher.
   - MySQL 5.6 or higher for spatial features in MySQL.
   - XAMPP or WAMP server for localhost.